-MDE is proposing the following measurements be considered basic elements of the required EMP:
+MDE has implemented the following measurements as basic elements of the required EMP:

-- Year round ozone monitoring at Piney Run, Essex, HU-Beltsville, and Horn Point beginning in 2020. - Additional VOC measurements at HU-Beltsville, beginning in June 2019, consisting of eight 3-hour canister samples collected every third day June through August. - Operation of radar wind profilers at Piney Run, HU-Beltsville, and Horn Point beginning in 2020.
+- Year round ozone monitoring at Piney Run, Essex, HU-Beltsville, and Horn Point as of 2020. - Additional VOC measurements at HU-Beltsville, as of June 2019, consisting of eight 3hour canister samples collected every third day June through August. - PAMS analysis performed on air toxics canisters collected at HU-Beltsville, Essex, Oldtown, and Howard County Near Road. - Operation of radar wind profilers at Piney Run, HU-Beltsville, and Horn Point as of 2020.